MajorProcrastinator/Auto-eHP-Calc/README.md

    * The "DNG LVL Status" section is where you note if the map is on safe-mode or not.
 It's quite self-explanatory.
 * The "Enemy Stats" sections allow you to mess with enemy stats.
    * The Luck and Hit is kinda easy.
 They're just numbers.
 Scroll down if you want a link to some PvE values for enemies.
    * The "Hull Class" and "Shell Type" aren't as obvious.
 These allow you change what bullets are being fired at your ship (which adjusts the modifiers associated with them).
-The "General" modifiers are supposed to represent no modifiers (or a modifier of 1).
+The "General" modifiers are supposed to represent no modifiers (or a multiplicative modifier of 1).
 * The last row shows what stats the eHP is being calculated with.

 ## Newbie Settings